 What is fat loss?

 Fat loss means reducing body fat.
 It happens through diet, exercise, and lifestyle changes.
-You burn more calories than you eat, creating a caloric deficit.
+You eat less than you burn, creating a calorie deficit.

 How does the body burn fat?

-The body burns fat through metabolic processes.
-This happens during exercise and at rest.
-In a caloric deficit, it uses fat for energy, breaking it down for bodily functions.
+The body burns fat through metabolic processes during exercise and at rest.
+In a caloric deficit, the body uses fat for energy, breaking it down for bodily functions.

-Why is a caloric deficit important for weight loss?
+Why is a caloric deficit significant for weight loss?

 A caloric deficit is key for weight loss.
 It makes your body use fat for energy.
 Eating fewer calories than you burn leads to fat loss over time.

-What are the benefits of High-Intensity Interval Training (HIIT) for fat loss?
+What are High-Intensity Interval Training (HIIT) benefits for fat loss?

 HIIT boosts metabolism and calorie burn.
 It also helps keep lean muscle mass.
 It’s a fast way to burn fat and improve body composition.

-What types of foods should I include in my diet to boost fat loss?
+What foods should I include in my diet to boost fat loss?

 Eat nutrient-dense foods like lean meats, veggies, fruits, and high-fiber foods.
-They help burn fat and support health with essential nutrients.
+These help burn fat and support health with essential nutrients.

 Which foods should I avoid for better fat loss results?